dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 2. `cd docker-flask-app-base-apache2-wsgi-py3`

-3. `docker-compose build` (or with env parameters - see comments in Dockerfile under 'To get following env arguments filled')
+3. `docker-compose build` (or with env variables - see comments in Dockerfile under 'To get following env arguments filled')

 4. `docker-compose up -d`